vinitkumar/node-twitter/readme.md

 description.

 ### Donations:
-If you enjoy using it and if you do, you can tip me here at https://gratipay.com/vinitkme/.
+If you enjoy using it, you can tip me here at https://gratipay.com/vinitkme/.
 Thanks! :)

 ## LICENSE
 MIT